-Youth and Popular Education
+Youth + Social Change through Youth Popular Education

 Creating spaces for youth and popular education can support dynamic, powerful and just opportunities for social justice, youth empowerment and community engagement.
 Popular education is a way of facilitating learning that moves youth from being recipients towards becoming fully equal partners.
 Brazilian educator Paulo Freire taught that this approach can build learners’ beliefs they can change the world, by engaging them in the world instead of separating them from it.
 It can also integrate youth throughout communities by positioning them as co-learners, co-leaders and full members of society.